Key compliance news including FB market abuse, DNB AML, EU pharma collusion, MUFC ransom, BlueCrest, Vitol bribery, nuisance brokers and more.

 The campaign aims to improve the work prospects of young black persons through paid internships in order to foster "a sustainable, growing expansion in the quality and quantity of opportunities for black people in the UK".

-This latest campaign is currently scheduled to commence in the winter of 2021 and summer of 2022.
+This latest campaign is currently scheduled to commence in the winter of 2021 and the summer of 2022.
 The aim is for companies in over 20 different sectors to each offer 100 internships per year for five years, in order to reach the final goal of 10,000 black internships.

 Manchester United won't rule out ransom after cyber attack